How's your FICO Score?

-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

 Not just for qualifying

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Know your FICO
+Getting your FICO score

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.